What is translational research?

 Why is supporting translational research important?

 Supporting translational research is important because even though likening the process to a “pipeline” makes the work seem linear and straightforward, it’s not.
 Translational research is complicated because scientists are trying to move discoveries made in simple systems such as cells and proteins into complex, real-world environments and applications that benefit people.
 In addition to the complex subject matter, science also requires great discipline as researchers often have to fail many times before getting it “right.”
-That’s why is takes extensive resources and expertise to help guide translational research from the lab bench to the patient’s bedside.
+That’s why is takes extensive resources and expertise to help guide translational research from the lab bench to the patient’s bedside, and then to the community.

 How does the Indiana CTSI support translational research?